-Everything else ranges from being social with friends, being an uncle to my newborn nephew, Theo, and enjoying working out and staying active.
+Everything else ranges from being an uncle to my newborn nephew, Theo, and enjoying trivia with friends.

 I have worked as a public speaker for over 4 years and have seen countless DJs operate as the evenings hype-man from the moment they start playing music.
 My approach is a little different.
 Energy and mic presence have a place, but guests don’t need to be told to constantly “put your hands up” all night.

 I believe the only time the mic should be in my hand is when I have something important to convey to the guests.
 Whether it’s vital information about a shuttle, the arrival of the Bride and Groom, or just a friendly reminder to find a seat, the DJ and host of the night shouldn’t make the evening about them.